 Mother-in-law units/Accessory Dwelling Units (ADUs) Rental Income

 If the home you plan to purchase has a basement apartment, mother-in-law unit above the garage, or other accessory unit, you could use rental income to qualify.

 Even if you do not currently have a roommate, you can find a renter for the additional unit in the new home and use the proposed income to qualify.
 Unlike boarder/roommate income, you do not have to have 12 months history of shared residency.

 You do not need previous landlord experience or education to use income from an ADU renter.
 Keep in mind that the home must be classified as a 1-unit home with an ADU, not a 2-unit home.
 Using rental income is still possible when buying a 2-4 unit home, but you may need landlord education and/or experience.

 Income limits are set by geographical areas.
 In underserved areas, there are no income limits.
 In more economically developed areas, Fannie Mae has limited the amount of money HomeReady applicants can make.
 The following is a breakdown of income limits.

-- Properties in low-income areas: no income limit
+- Properties in low-income census tracts: no income limit

-- Properties in high-minority areas and designated disaster areas: applicants can make 100% of the area’s median income
+- Properties in high-minority areas and designated disaster areas: 100% of the area’s median income

-- Properties in any other area: applicants can make 80% of the area’s median income
+- Properties in any other area: 100% of the area’s median income

 For instance, a home buyer in Los Angeles County finds a home within an area that limits income to 100% of the median income.
 The median income for Los Angeles is $67,200 so that is the most the buyer can make and still buy the home.

-If the borrower makes more than this, he or she could find a home in a more underserved area with no income limit.
+If the borrower makes more than this, he or she could find a home in an underserved area with no income limit.
 Upon a successful home search, he or she could use HomeReady.